Learn a simple way to manually install CentOS on Windows 10 Subsystem for Linux in order to run RHEL’s RPM or YUM repository commands…

 7: Uninstall CentOS 7 WSL

-To uninstall it just use the below single command:
+To uninstall it, run PowerShell as admin switch to CentOS directory and just use the below single command:

 Some other information to combat, if you get any error while running it.

-If in future you have accidentally deleted CentOS WSL folder and want to reinstall it then first we need to clean the existing installation.
+If in the future you have accidentally deleted the CentOS WSL folder and want to reinstall it then first we need to clean the existing installation.

 To reinstall again run the same CentOS.exe present in the same extracted to register files to WSL- Windows 10 subsystem for Linux.